-- Stage 1: M1 M12 Planning current

-- Stage 2: M12 M24 Unfolding

-- Stage 3: M24 M36 Maturity

-- Stage 4: M36 M48 Final phase
+- Stage 1: M1 M12 Planning complete in August 2022 - Stage 2: M13 M24 Unfolding complete in August 2023 - Stage 3: M25 M36 Maturity in progress, to be completed in August 2024 - Stage 4: M37 M48 Final phase

-The current stage of the project aims to 'set the foundations' of Safeguard and build a community around the project, which can further be grown.
-This section follows the structure of Table 2 and contains the implementation plan for the next stage of the project (Unfolding, M12 to M24):
+The Planning stage of the project aims to 'set the foundations' of Safeguard and build a community around the project, which can further be grown.
+This section follows the structure of Table 2 and contains the implementation plan for the next stage of the project (Unfolding, M13 to M24), which takes advantage of the initial community built around the project, but will further work towards its growth.
+The Unfolding stage introduces the first scientific publications emerging from the project and gives clear and concise visualisations of outputs.
+Furthermore, during this stage, new features, resources and contents have been added to the website, securing a wider outreach of project results.